Alec Baldwin Talks 30 Rock, Fatherhood, Trial

 Why don't you say I love you back?

-I said, I love you back, Dad.
+I said I love you back, Dad.
 Oh, okay.

 Thanks a lot.
-Why are you doing this?
+Why are you doing this nice, Jesus?
+He's really turned so nice recently.

-Are you bitter and cynical because of the way he treated you?
-No, no, no.
+are you bitter and cynical because of the way he treated you?
+No, no, no. He's my best friend.

-He's my best friend.
-He made me tough because we'd sit there arguing, but it would always be like a compliment, but it would be a criticism.
+Because we'd sit there arguing, but it would always be like a compliment, but it would be a criticism.
+The other day, he's like, just be yourself.

 I'm like, what the fuck are you talking about?
-Who's that?
-Myself?

 How many kids in your family?
 Two.
 I'm the older one.